-(a) SAR program sponsors shall periodically analyze and document the analysis of SAR programs conducted.
-The analysis shall address recurring or common problem areas disclosed by the SARs, solutions that worked, potential best practices identified, and results of Center SAR critiques.
-This analysis shall be provided to relevant Center organizations, the Associate Administrator of the SAR program sponsor's organization, and to the Assistant Administrator Infrastructure and Administration.
+(a) SAR program sponsors should periodically analyze and document the analysis of SAR programs conducted.
+The analysis should address recurring or common problem areas disclosed by the SARs, solutions that worked, potential best practices identified, and results of Center SAR critiques.
+This analysis should be provided to relevant Center organizations, the Associate Administrator of the SAR program sponsor's organization, and to the Assistant Administrator Infrastructure and Administration.

-(11) The SAR program sponsor shall provide sufficient time prior to the SAR for Centers to perform self-assessments, using provided criteria and results of SAR program analyses.
-These Center self-assessments are for the use of the Center and shall not be used by the SAR team as a point of departure for the SAR.
+(11) The SAR program sponsor should provide sufficient time prior to the SAR for Centers to perform self-assessments, using provided criteria and results of SAR program analyses.
+These Center self-assessments are for the use of the Center and should not be used by the SAR team as a point of departure for the SAR.

-(12) Requests for waivers, deviations, and equivalency associated with this policy shall be submitted in writing to the Assistant Administrator for Infrastructure and Administration for review and approval.
+(12) Requests for waivers, deviations, and equivalency associated with this policy should be submitted in writing to the Assistant Administrator, Office of Strategic Infrastructure for review and approval.

 In accordance with NPD 1280.1, SAR program sponsors shall develop, maintain, and communicate balanced measures for work for which they are responsible and accountable.

-A.4 Finding: A noncompliance or nonconformance with a statute, regulation, or NASA requirement.
+Finding: A noncompliance or nonconformance with a statute, regulation, or NASA requirement..

 Observation: Information regarding an event or condition during a SAR, recorded for explanatory purposes, and not requiring or recommending action.